 Laptop Drivers

 Apple Users: The drivers here are the same as those on our lab devices.
-You will want to use a Windows lab computer to print double-sided or on tabloid (11 x 17") paper.
-Please look at the laser printing guide to learn about limitations like these when printing from an Apple device.
+You should use a Windows lab computer to print double-sided or on tabloid (11 x 17") paper.
+Please read the laser printing guide to learn about limitations like these when printing from an Apple device.

 Frequently Asked Questions